mckee/mckee.github.io/index.markdown

   NetBackup, Nagios and Munin monitoring, F5 BigIP load balancers, BIND, Cobbler and Syslinux PXE provisioning, etc.
 * Configure and support Apache, JBoss and WebLogic middleware.
-* Colaborate with DBAs, Application Admins and Developers in various projects and troubleshooting.
+* Collaborate with DBAs, application admins and developers in various projects and troubleshooting.
 * Implement and support two Oracle Exadata V2 clusters.